U-Haul fire investigation continues as one couple loses nearly everything

 Outside of the first text and talking to people at the site while looking through their unit, Bob Stockman said he has not heard from U-Haul.

-The couple spent the next three days shifting through the debris for any salvageable personal belongings.
-The unit the Stockman’s had held many personal items as the couple moved into an RV after Fran Stockman recovered from a stroke years ago as they decided life was more important than work.
+The couple spent the next three days sifting through the debris for any salvageable personal belongings.
+The unit the Stockmans had held many personal items as the couple moved into an RV after Fran Stockman recovered from a stroke years ago as they decided life was more important than work.

 They had boxes in the unit of memories from their three kids growing up, as well as items that were passed down to Bob Stockman from his grandfather.
 The unit also included items from Fran Stockman’s work that she collected over the years and equipment she used to recover from her stroke.

-One such item was a specialized bike that both Bob and Fran Stockman could sit on and pedal at the same time.
-It had a specially made foot pedal so that her left side, which was partially paralyzed, could be secured.
-It was one of the first things right in the unit and is now in the dump because of how damaged it was.
+One such item was a special bike that both Bob and Fran Stockman could sit on and pedal at the same time.
+It had a custom-made foot pedal so that her left side, which was partially paralyzed, could be secured.
+It was one of the first things at the front of the unit and is now in the dump because of how damaged it was.

 There were also awards, citations and photos from Bob Stockman’s 22 years of service in the Navy.